xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 executables (e.g. command.exe JSONDATA) as pure scripting (e.g. python example.py JSONDATA).
 The command can be executed asynchronously, the server does not wait for the command to return a result, or synchronously, the server wait for the command to return a result.
 In synchronous mode anything _non null_ returned by the command is considered error and reported as such in the log file.
-Scripting supports only 'actual' and 'reference' data (see measurements.ini for their definition).
-For 'actual' data the JSON format is as follows:
+Scripting supports only 'current' and 'reference' data (see measurements.ini for their definition).
+For 'current' data the JSON format is as follows:

-    {"qualifier":"actual","space":"h0","timestamp"::1606919957009922100,"count":0,"in":0,"out":0,"startTimeFlows"::1606919957009922100,
+    {"qualifier":"current","space":"h0","timestamp"::1606919957009922100,"count":0,"in":0,"out":0,"startTimeFlows"::1606919957009922100,
     "overflowTs":0,"flows":{"e0":{"id":"e0","Ts"::1606919957009922100,"netflow":0,"overflowTs":0,"in":0,"out":0,"flows":
     {"kit0":{"id":"kit0","netflow":0,"overflowTs":0,"in":0,"out":0}}}}}

-that is equivalent to the JSON message:
+That is equivalent to a JSON message in the same format as described in section 2.6.

-    {
-      "qualifier": "actual",
-      "space": "h0",
-      "timestamp": 1606919957009922100,
-      "count": 0,
-      "in": 0,
-      "out": 0,
-      "startTimeFlows": :1606919957009922100,
-      "overflowTs": 0,
-      "flows": {
-        "e0": {
-          "id": "e0",
-          "Ts": :1606919957009922100,
-          "netflow": 0,
-          "overflowTs": 0,
-          "in": 0,
-          "out": 0,
-          "flows": {
-            "kit0": {
-              "id": "kit0",
-              "netflow": 0,
-              "overflowTs": 0,
-              "in": 0,
-              "out": 0
-            }
-          }
-        }
-      }
-    }

-Where:

- - 'qualifier' specifies the data type and can be 'actual' or 'reference' (see measurement.ini for data type explanation)
- - 'space' is the space name
- - 'timestamp' is the sampling time in Epoch Unix format (ns)
- - 'count' is the value of the latest count
- - 'in' and 'out' are the calculated in and out flows taken starting at time 'startTimeFlows' (in Epoch Unix format, ns)
- - 'overflowTs' indicates when (in Epoch Unix format, ns) the in/out flow counter have overlflow (64-but integer values)
- - 'flows' is the flow data per entry and respective devices which format is the same as the equivalent field as the ones just described

-For 'reference' data the JSON format is the same as for the REFERENCE API and it is presented as a JSON string similarly to the 'actual' data.

-Please refer to the files example.xyz as example for language xyz (if present).
+For how to extract and use this JSON string, please refer to the files example.xyz as example for language xyz.

 ## 4. Logs